LoyolaChicagoCode/cs2-lab0/README.md

 ## Functional requirements

 Recurring rainfall calculation: Design a program called Rainfall that reads a list of numbers from the standard input (console) representing daily rainfall amounts as entered by a user.
-Produce the average of the non-negative values in the list up to *end of file (EOF)*.
+Produce the average of the non-negative values in the list up to *end of file (EOF)* as discussed in class.
 There may be negative numbers in the list, but the program should ignore them.

 ## Nonfunctional requirements